KarelPeeters/scheduler/notes/design.md

     * Prevents looping forever on illegal situations.
     * Immediately gets a bound so we can start pruning.

+* Switch to proper graph representation
+  * Multiple outputs for a node
+  * Maybe even remove the graph thing entirely, and switch to only using mappings?
+  * Slice, transpose, concat, ...
+    * Slice probably just implicit,
+    * For transpose just assume that copy engines are good enough that we can ignore it?
+    * Concat just adds memory allocation constraints.

 # High level optimizations

 * Check for _graph automorphisms_ during dominance check.